Malphite Build Guide by PsiGuard

 Warding is the best way to foresee and escape ganks from the enemy jungler or mid laner.
 In laning phase, there are only a few warding spots you'll need to worry about.
 Typically there are three routes that the enemy jungler or mid laner can take to get to you unless they have a long range teleport/jump/dash ability like Paranoia, Destiny or Grand Skyfall.

-1. Direct river gank: This route can be covered by warding close to blue team's ramp up to blue buff.
-If the enemy jungler has a dash ability that can scale the wall, you may want to move the ward a little close to your lane to make sure he can't slip past it.
+1) Direct river gank: This route can be covered by warding close to blue team's ramp up to blue buff.
+If the enemy jungler has a dash ability that can scale the wall, you may want to move the ward a little closer to your lane in the bush to make sure he can't slip past it.

 Note: Beware of stealth champions like Evelynn.
-She can bypass your sight wards without being seen, so you'll have to invest in Vision Wards to ensure you don't get ganked unexpectedly.
+She can bypass your Stealth Wards without being seen, so you'll have to invest in a Vision Ward and play more conservatively when she isn't showing elsewhere on the map.

-When your jungler is trying to gank your lane, the worst thing you can do is telegraph your intentions.
+When your jungler is trying to gank your lane, the worst thing you can do is telegraph his intentions.
 Telegraphing a gank is when the laner unintentionally signals to his opponent that the jungler is nearby through a sudden change in playstyle.
 Usually this manifests in the form of reckless aggression whenever the allied jungler is set to gank.
 When accepting a gank, first inform your jungler of the enemy ward placement if you've been paying attention to where your opponent has placed wards (or if they placed any at all).
-If your jungler seems to be in position unseen, either bait an engage from your lane opponent (careful of telegraphing), initiate with Unstoppable Force or signal your jungler to engage first if they have some CC to start with (usually an Exhaust, red buff or stun spell will do).
+If your jungler seems to be in position unseen, either bait an engage from your lane opponent (careful of telegraphing), initiate with Unstoppable Force or signal your jungler to engage first if they have some CC to start with.
 Don't be afraid of tower diving with Malphite if you can safely land a kill and get out alive.
-Remember to use Ignite to finish off a low opponent if they would escape otherwise.

 Team fights are fairly simple as Malphite.
 When the enemy overextends or groups up, initiate with Unstoppable Force, catching as many targets as possible and making sure you hit at least one priority target, hopefully the most dangerous carry.
 Activate Brutal Strikes and use Ground Slam (use Randuin's Omen after this if you have it).
-Target your team's desired target to focus, often the ranged DPS, and use Seismic Shard to slow them.
+Target your team's desired target to focus, often the enemy marksman, and use Seismic Shard to slow them.
 By this point, the enemy team will have taken a fair amount of damage from your burst and will have hopefully blown a few important spells on you.
-While you're tanking their initial focus and dealing an annoying amount of damage, your team will rush in, your AP will burst down one of their carries while your AD will be hammering at anything close to him.
+While you're tanking their initial focus and dealing an annoying amount of damage, your team can follow up and do their stuff.
 In a long team fight, try to protect your carries by blocking CC and skillshots, while debuffing the enemies with your abilities and items.
 Make sure you're autoattacking since it actually contributes a lot of damage.
+You'll have to make judgment calls whether to chase after enemy carries to zone them or return to your backline to debuff the enemy melee champions.
+Generally you can support your marksman if he's stronger or dive the enemy backline if their marksman is stronger.

 In the event your team is losing the fight, ping the retreat and slow down dangerous champions with Seismic Shard.
 You can use Flash to escape if necessary, but make sure you don't leave behind your carries if you can still help them.
 If you haven't used your ultimate, USE IT if it will help your carries escape, even if it means dashing back into the fray.
 The death of a tank is worth the survival of a carry, just make sure you don't suicide if you don't need to.